WallarooLabs/wally/book/getting-started/setup.md

 ```

 This will be our base directory in what follows.
 If you haven't already
-cloned the Wallarroo repo, do so now:
+cloned the Wallaroo repo, do so now:

 ```bash
 git clone https://github.com/sendence/wallaroo